Items included within the scope of comprehensive dental hygiene care that may be provided here at the Dental Clinic include the following:

 Your screening will take about ½ hour.
 A student will review your medical and dental history, monitor and record your vital signs, and determine the complexity of your dental hygiene needs.
 You teeth will NOT be cleaned at this time.

-All new patients and patients who have not been seen in our clinic within one year must have a screening appointment prior to being scheduled.
+All new patients and patients who have not been seen in our clinic within three years must have a screening appointment prior to being scheduled.

 Following your screening, your name will be placed on a patient list.
 The students rely on this list when choosing patients to meet semester requirements.
 If you are selected as a patient, it will take one to five appointments depending upon your classification.
 If a student contacts you to make an appointment, be sure to write down the students name and telephone number in case you need to contact the student.